Skip to content

 A Phase 1b Study to Assess the Safety and Tolerability of Intravitreal ONL1204 Ophthalmic Solution in Patients with Geographic Atrophy (GA) Associated with Age-related Macular Degeneration (AMD)

 Age-related macular degeneration (AMD) has become a major cause of visual disability and legal blindness globally.
 Although generally affecting only the central retina (macula), this region of photoreceptors provides the visual acuity necessary for reading, driving, and the performance of fine vision-related tasks.
 Associated with aging, cigarette smoking, obesity, diets low in certain nutrients, a lifestyle related to cardiac risk, and a growing list of genetic factors, AMD is becoming an increasingly prevalent public health concern, especially as the global population ages.
 Geographic atrophy (GA), also called atrophic AMD, is an advanced form of AMD.
+The primary objective of this Phase 1b study is to evaluate the safety of two doses (50 μg and 200 μg) of two IVT injections of ONL1204 Ophthalmic Solution, dosed 3 months apart, and to explore efficacy signals, in subjects with GA associated with dry AMD.

 Open Angle Glaucoma